 Saturn’s moon Enceladus drifts before the rings, which glow brightly in the sunlight.
 Beneath its icy exterior shell, Enceladus hides a global ocean of liquid water.
-Just visible at the moon’s south pole (at bottom here) is the plume of water ice particles and other material that constantly spews from that ocean via fractures in the ice.
+Just visible at the moon’s south pole (at the bottom here) is the plume of water ice particles and other material that constantly spews from that ocean via fractures in the ice.
 The bright speck to the right of Enceladus is a distant star.

 This image was taken in visible light with the Cassini spacecraft narrow-angle camera on November 6, 2011, at a distance of approximately 90,000 miles (145,000 kilometers) from Enceladus.